Quetzal-framework/quetzal-CoaTL/docs/mainpage.md

 The third way that STL is generic is that its containers are parameterized on the element type.
 Though hugely important, this is perhaps the least “interesting” way in which STL is generic.
 Generic programming is often summarized by a brief description of parameterized lists such as `std::list<T>`.
 This hardly scratches the surface!

-## Genericity in the Quetzal CTL
+## Genericity in Quetza

-Like the STL, there are three ways in which the CTL is generic.
+Like the STL, there are three ways in which the Quetzal CTL is generic.

 ### Algorithm/Data-Structure Interoperability